seankwalker/cpsc-490/README.md

 The VM can now be accessed by running `vagrant ssh`. `ssh` will enter in the same directory, but running in the Ubuntu VM.

-From there, run the `docker_init.sh` script to pull the latest container and enter it.
+From there, run the `docker_init.sh` script to pull the latest image from `seankwalker/dpdk` and start it in a container.

 The Docker container gives us an environment where NetBricks can be successfully built.
-From here, simply run `./build.sh build` to build NetBricks.
+The container should start in the `NetBricks` directory, so simply run `./build.sh build` to build NetBricks.

 ## Running Network Functions